apnordin/users-app/README.md

 # UsersApp

-The goal of this app is to satisfy the following requirements:
+The goal of this app is to satisfy the following requirements using Angular and Firestore

 - Single page angular application
 - Accepts username, address, contact info, age, and employment history in a form